reggiepangilinan/dotnet-gimme/README.md

 # Gimme!

-> CLI tool for dotnet development that gives you want you want ;)
+> A CLI tool for dotnetcore that gives you want you want ;)

 ```
  ==============================================================